Pokalie566/Pokalie566/README.md

  - 🔭 Space FanBoy, Go to Mars 🚀

- - I do C and a bit of pythin :heart:
+ - I do C and a bit of python :heart:

  - All About living life at its best.